seng438-winter-2022/seng438-a2-R41Ryan/Assignment2-ReportTemplate.md

 * centralValueNegativeRange - Tests a range with only negative values
 * centralValueZeroWidethRange - Tests a range with zero width where the upper boundary = lower boundary
 * centralValueLargeRange() - Tests a range with very large values for upper and lower boundaries
+* centralValueNonIntRange() - Test a a range with non integer boundaries to ensure the returned central value is correct

 contains() Method: These tests unless specified all test a generic range with negative and positive values
 * containsValueInRange() - This test the equivalence class for a value contained in the specified range